-Enterprise storage has gone through an evolution over the last couple decades.
+Enterprise storage & solutions have gone through an evolution over the last couple decades.
 First, there was direct attached storage.
 Packing many disks into a RAID configuration, it was difficult to share data between applications.

 Then came network-attached storage (NAS) and storage area networks (SAN).
 These allowed you to share storage among multiple applications in a central repository.
 This was essential for server virtualization efforts.
 As your data performance requirements increased, it forced disks to move back closer to the processor.